Short Introduction

-Welcome to the website of Dr. Dr. phil.
+Welcome to the website of Prof. Dr. Dr. habil.
 Jan Herbst

-I am a Reader in Music Production at the University of Huddersfield, with a distinguished career as a researcher, educator, and practitioner in music production and popular music studies.
+I am a Professor of Music at the University of Huddersfield, with a distinguished career as a researcher, educator, and practitioner in music production and popular music studies.
 My work bridges academia and industry, exploring themes such as the interplay of creativity and technology, the cultural significance of music production, and the evolution of popular music genres, particularly rock and metal.

 This website offers an overview of my academic journey, publications, and ongoing projects.
 I invite you to explore my work and connect to collaborate on innovative ideas in research on music and sound.